Skip to Content

 • Unexpected event – sudden change from routine

-• External sensory issue – lights, noise, smells, etc
+• External sensory issues – lights, noise, smells, etc

 Warning Cues: